 When are Pecans Bad For Dogs?

-Pecan allergy or not, dogs should steer clear of pecans.
+Dogs should always steer clear of pecans.

 These nuts can cause gastric intestinal upset or obstruction in your dog’s digestive system.

 Both of these issues are serious and painful and, in some severe cases, may cause death.